TRACE4PM/trace_clustering/README.md

 `def trace_based_clustering(file_path, clustering_method, params):`
 ### Parameters
-**file_path**: Path to the input CSV file containing the traces data.
+- **file_path**: Path to the input CSV file containing the traces data.
-**clustering_method**: The clustering method to be used.
+- **clustering_method**: The clustering method to be used.
 Supported methods are:
-"DBSCAN": Density-Based Spatial Clustering of Applications with Noise.
+  - "DBSCAN": Density-Based Spatial Clustering of Applications with Noise.
-"Agglomerative": Agglomerative hierarchical clustering.
+  - "Agglomerative": Agglomerative hierarchical clustering.
-**params**: Additional parameters needed for clustering.
+- **params**: Additional parameters needed for clustering.
 For example, epsilon and min_samples for DBSCAN or the number of clusters and Linkage criteria for Agglomerative clustering.
 ### Returns
 A dictionary containing clustering evaluation metrics:
-**Davies bouldin**: Davies-Bouldin score.
+- **Davies bouldin**: Davies-Bouldin score.
-**Silhouette**: Silhouette score.
+- **Silhouette**: Silhouette score.
-**Silhouette of each cluster**: Silhouette scores for individual clusters.
+- **Silhouette of each cluster**: Silhouette scores for each generated cluster.

 ## Vector-Based Clustering
 This approach first represents traces as vectors using various encoding techniques such as `Binary Representation`, `Frequency based Representation`, or `Relative Frequency`.